Equality, Diversity and Inclusion

 - be transparent in reporting and publishing data, reports and recommendations.

-Based on evidence, this project will make recommendations to the College’s Board of Trustees and Council on changes and improvements that should be made to improve this situation across the board.
+Based on evidence, the Board of Trustees and Council will review and deliver recommendations that improve this diversity and inclusion in the specialty.
 The group will also investigate the issue of representation within and across leadership positions in anaesthesia.

 The College therefore encourages all members when asked, to provide details about race, ethnicity, and diversity.
 We will only collect data that helps us ensure our ED&I research and activities are delivered in a fair way that balances the needs of diverse groups.
 Check out the latest data.